 Using the ADKAR Model as a tool for integrating change management into the project management approach allows for the individual change outcomes to become work streams and/or milestones in the project plan.
 As part of a research effort to validate how organizations leverage the ADKAR Model, Prosci asked business leaders and change professionals questions about how they are integrating the ADKAR Model into their project management approach.

 “ADKAR aligns well with the Project Management Phases.
 It is easy to use and elements of the model are integrated into the deliverables of the projects.”

 In our Applications of ADKAR research study, we asked users of the model to share why they integrated it with project management, how they facilitated this integration, and what were the results of this effort.
-Download the research deep dive below for the resulting insights, including the story of how one change management practitioner integrated the ADKAR Model with a PeopleSoft implementation to achieve better results.
+Click the image below to download all seven research reports for the resulting insights, including the case study of how one change management practitioner integrated the ADKAR Model with a PeopleSoft implementation to achieve better results.

 Susie Taylor is a passionate advocate of personal and organizational change.
 As a Change Advisor for Prosci, she partners with organizations to implement change management strategies that drive adoption and results while fostering a positive employee experience.
 She has a master's degree in applied positive psychology from the University of Pennsylvania, where she has also served as an instructor.